My Baby is just Not Feeding! Could it be a Lip Tie??

 Tries to put a lot of the breast into his mouth while feeding in an attempt to create suction.

-Breastfeeding is extremely messy – baby spills milk quite a bit during feeding, there’s a lot of coughing, gulping and choking during the feed.
+Breastfeeding is incredibly messy – baby spills milk quite a bit during feeding, there’s a lot of coughing, gulping and choking during the feed.

 Excessive drooling present.